dan-wright-1/Fraud-Detection-Case/README.md

 ## 🔥 Introduction

 Welcome to my fraud detection project!
-In my intro data science course, we used R to clean data and build a machine learning model to predict a response variable.
+In one of my data science courses, we used R to clean data and build a machine learning model to predict a response variable.
 This particular model leverages historical transaction data to identify patterns and anomalies indicative of fraudulent activities.

 ## 🚨 Problem Statement